wanrugao21/wanrugao/README.md

 ## About Me

-I'm a final-year Environmental Science student at the University of Nottingham, working at the intersection of **Earth observation**, **machine learning**, and **climate systems**.
+I'm a final-year Environmental Science student at the University of Nottingham and will study further at Imperial College London, working at the intersection of **Earth observation**, **machine learning**, and **climate systems**.
 My research asks: *how can we use satellite data, UAVs, and AI to make environmental decisions faster, smarter, and at scale?*

 Currently building two research threads:
 - 🌿 **Peatland carbon monitoring** — multi-temporal Sentinel-2 classification in Scotland's Flow Country (UNESCO World Heritage Site)